edwinb/Idris2-boot/docs/ffi/ffi.rst

     %foreign [specifiers]
     name : t

-The specifier is an Idris ``String`` says in which language the foreign function is written, what it's called, and where to find it.
-There may be more than one specifier, and a code generator is free to choose specifier it understands.
+The specifier is an Idris ``String`` which says in which language the foreign function is written, what it's called, and where to find it.
+There may be more than one specifier, and a code generator is free to choose any specifier it understands - or even ignore the specifiers completely and use their own approach.
 In general, a specifier has the form "Language:name,library".
 For example, in C:

 .. code-block:: idris